verge-io/docs/docs/public/ProductGuide/naslocalvolumes.md

 # Local Volumes

-Local volumes are file systems stored within VergeIO, consuming storage in the VergeIO vSAN.
+Local volumes are file systems stored within VeregOS, consuming storage in the VeregOS vSAN.
 Each local volume can have different sharing, syncing, tiering, and permission settings.

 > A NAS Service must be in place before creating volumes.
 See the [**NAS Service**](/public/ProductGuide/NASservice)   page for instructions. {.is-success}